Kabuki Child Care Ltd.

 We have a spacious setting, with two rooms for our 2 - 5 year olds and a fantastic garden and soft play area and a large baby room for the under two's which consists of three separate areas with their own outdoor space.

 Our garden has a huge sandpit that the children can climb into, dig and build with plenty of space for lots of children.
-We also have a fort with a built in slide, tepee, mud kitchen, mark making shed and climbing equipment as well as bikes and a swing.
-We also have our own allotment area where our children plant and grow their own vegetables and herbs and then pick and prepare them to include in our home cooked meals when they are ready.
+We also have a fort with a built in slide, tepee, mud kitchen, pirate ship, climbing wall, mark making shed and other climbing equipment as well as bikes and a swing.

-All our staff are well qualified, early years practitioners and all hold a minimum of level 2 qualifications with a valid paediatric first aid certificate and safeguarding training.
+All our staff are well qualified, early years practitioners and all hold a minimum of level 3 qualifications with a valid paediatric first aid certificate and safeguarding training.
+All our staff also undertake additional training in Nutrition awareness, Health and Safety and Allergens awareness.
 All staff attend training on a regular basis in order to update their skills and knowledge.
 We regularly update our Facebook page with photos, events and information about what we have been up to.

 Who to contact